thebergamo/react-native-fbsdk-next/README.md

 #### Share dialogs

 All of the dialogs included are used in a similar way, with differing content types.
-All content types are defined with [Flow](http://flowtype.org/) Type Annotation in js/models directory.

 ```js
 // ...